believer/willcodefor.beer/posts/cloudflare-www-to-non-www.md

 1. Select "Forwarding URL" and "301 - Permanent Redirect"
 1. Set the destination URL to `https://mydomain.com/$1`

-The asterisk combined with the `$1` will match any paths.
+The asterisk combined with the `$1` will match and keep any routes.
 For example, `www.mydomain.com/sub/path` will redirect to `mydomain.com/sub/path`.
 If we don't include this part we would be redirected to the root, i.e. `www.mydomain.com/sub/path` would redirect to `mydomain.com`.